Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Introduction

-We use separation to show that $\PiInv$ is expressible in $\ITL$ too.
-Along with that, we use separation to obtain a specific normal form of propositional $\ITL$ formulas.
-We find this normal form interesting because, given an arbitrary formula $B$, the normal form makes it easy to read the conditions that an interval $\sigma$ satisfying $B$ must satisfy in terms of the properties of the subintervals of $\sigma$ that are maximal either wrt the condition of satisfying $w$ all along, or the condition of satisfying $\neg w$ all along.
+Along with the expressibility of $\PiInv$, we use separation to obtain a new normal form for $\ITL$ formulas.
+We find this normal form interesting because, given an arbitrary formula $A$, it allows reading the conditions for an interval $\sigma$ to satisfy $A$ in terms of the properties of the subintervals of $\sigma$ that are maximal either wrt the condition of satisfying some state formula $w$ all along, or the condition of satisfying $\neg w$ all along.
+Partitioning time in this way was proposed for the analysis of hybrid systems in \cite{PD97}.
+In that work time was proposed to be viewed as an alternating sequence of {\em macro}-time intervals for modeling continuous processes and {\em micro}-time intervals for the computation steps of a digital controller.
+This facilitated ignoring the duration of micro-time for the sake of simplicity while still maintaining the causal ordering of computation steps.